aircraft-noise/asif-gen/README.md

 * KOAK - only flights to/from KOAK
 * KSJC - only flights to/from KSJC

+If no filter is specified on the command line, the "both" filter is applied by default.
+If any filter is specified, no default is applied and all desired filters must be individually specified.

-Multiple filters specifications are enabled, the are applied left to right to the input data, and there is an implicit "logical AND" of the specified filters.
+Multiple filters specifications are supported, are applied left to right to the input data, and there is an implicit "logical AND" of the specified filters.
 For example:

 ```